-The six minute walk test measures the distance you can walk between two cones over six minutes along a flat corridor.
+The six-minute walk test measures the distance you can walk around two cones over six minutes along a 30 metre flat corridor.
 What happens during the test?

 First the physiologist will go through some pre-test checks.

-You should be rested and using your oxygen, if prescribed, as described on the previous page.
+You should be rested and using your oxygen, if prescribed, as described above.

 A recording of the instructions will be played to you explaining the test.
 Following this, the physiologist will answer any questions you may have.

+Author ID: Clinical physiologist

+Department: Respiratory physiology

+Printed: February 2024

+Review date: February 2026

+Version: 2 Leaflet number: PI 181